zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 Research Interests
 ======
 I am interested in wireless sensing and mobile computing.
-My research focuses on investigating wireless sensing theory and building applications based on various types of wireless signals, including mmWave, UWB and LoRa.
+My research focuses on studying fundamental sensing theories to address key challenges in wireless sensing, breakthrough sensing limitations, and developing practical sensing applications.
+- **Long range sensing** : Based on LoRa signals, we expand the limit of sensing distance.
+We propose the theory of LoRa sensing, and demonstrate the advantages of LoRa signals in long-distance sensing using human sensing and soil moisture sensing as applications.
+(UbiComp '20, '21 and '22)
+- **Sensing under motion interference** : We propose signal processing-based methods to address the effect of irrelevant device and(or) body motions on fine-grained sensing.
+(MobiCom '22 and '24)
+- **Practical sensing based on commercial devices** : We explore practical sensing based on commercial smartphones equipped with UWB.
+For the first time, we demonstrate that contactless sensing is possible with iPhone/Apple watch even with only high-level UWB readings for localization.
+(UbiComp '23)
+- **Novel sensing modality** : We propose the first quantum wireless sensing system based on Rydberg atoms.
+We show the superior performance of quantum wireless sensing compared to conventional RF sensing, improving the sensing granularity by an order of magnitude.
+(MobiCom '23)

 News
 ======